zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 set PATH=<Ice installation root directory>\bin;%PATH%

-If you built an x64 configuration, use this setting instead:
+If you built an x64 configuration, use this setting instead (the x64 directory must come first in your PATH):

+set PATH=<Ice installation root directory>\bin;%PATH%
 set PATH=<Ice installation root directory>\bin\x64;%PATH%

 Change to the desired demo subdirectory and review the README file if